Centro direzionale di Napoli: History

 After numerous projects, none of which were finally approved, in 1982 everything was entrusted to the famous Japanese architect Kenzō Tange.
 About three years after the presentation of his project, the construction work started.

-The construction of the skyscrapers was entrusted to internationally renowned architects: among others, Renzo Piano designed the Olivetti building, Massimo Pica Ciamarra, flanked by a team of qualified architects, took care of the two ENEL towers, and Nicola Pagliara designed the towers of the Banco di Napoli as well as the Palazzo dell'Edilres.
+The construction of the skyscrapers was entrusted to internationally renowned architects: among others, Renzo Piano designed the Olivetti building, Massimo Pica Ciamarra, along with a team of qualified architects, designed the two ENEL towers, and Nicola Pagliara designed the towers of the Banco di Napoli as well as the Palazzo dell'Edilres.

 The realization was carried out by the company Mededil S.p.A., IRI-Italstat group.

 Structure

 The structure is characterized by the wide road axis at the centre of the complex on which there are piazza of various shapes (circular, quadrangular, etc.) and dimensions, some of which are equipped with fountains.

 Below this main street there are numerous parking lots, escalators and road arteries serving the traffic connecting the most peripheral part of the architectural complex with the city centre.

 The Telecom Italia Tower at 129 metres in height, is the tallest building in southern Italy, and the ninth tallest building in Italy.
 For 15 years, from 1995 to 2010 it was the tallest building in Italy, exceeding by 2 metres the Pirellone of Milan.

 Seen from the Vomero hill, the entire complex appears in marked contrast to the antiquities of the historic centre of Naples and with Vesuvius in the background.

-Inside there is the underground train station of Naples on the Circumvesuviana line: Centro Direzionale della Circumvesuviana.
-A further stop is under construction, of the metro line 1: the Centro Direzionale station.

 The management center also houses the new headquarters of the Faculty of Engineering and Science and Technology of the University of Naples "Parthenope".

 The center is one of the most extensive and important city works built in recent decades.
 Inspired by the ideas of Le Corbusier, represents a first positive example of clear separation between underground car traffic and surface pedestrian area.

-The whole complex gives a note of renewal and modernity to the city, revitalizing the skyline and representing, to date, one of the most extensive and impressive urban agglomerations of skyscrapers in southern Europe.
+The whole complex is said to bring a tone of renewal and modernity to the city, revitalizing the skyline.
+It is considered one of the most extensive and impressive urban agglomerations of skyscrapers in southern Europe to date.

-The whole area has become an attractive nucleus towards companies that can effectively interface with each other in a single complex structure dedicated to them.
+The area has become attractive to companies, allowing them to effectively interface with each other in a single complex dedicated to business.